inunix3/rxpipes/README.md

 You'll need the Rust toolchain ([rustup](https://rustup.rs/) or from system package repo) and make sure it's up to date.

 When the toolchain will be prepared, type `cargo install rxpipes`.
+If you want to disable the alternate screen feature, add `--no-default-features` (currently, cargo does not support disabling of individual features).

 If you have installed successfully rxpipes, you can now run the it simply by typing `rxpipes`.
 If the shell says that the command does not exists, make sure that `$HOME/.cargo/bin` (or whatever the